timrauen/chess_puzzle_model/README.md

 Chess.com users can practice their tactical abilities by training on puzzles.
 Both players and problems have ELO ratings.
 A player’s rating increases when they solve a puzzle correctly and decreases when they give an incorrect solution.
 A puzzle’s rating increases when a player gives an incorrect solution and decreases when they solve it correctly.
 This system allows chess.com to match players with puzzles of a difficulty fitting to their chess strength.
 Unfortunately, new puzzles do not have accurate ratings until they are given to many users, which means users may be presented with puzzles far above or far below their strength.

-The distribution of ratings is shown below.
 Simple puzzles are easier to find than hard puzzles, so the data is heavily skewed to the right.
 The mean puzzle rating was 1067.
 Predicting the mean for each puzzle gives a baseline MSE of 705,240, which is a RMSE of 840.